huggingface/hub-docs/docs/api-inference/tasks/automatic-speech-recognition.md

 ## Automatic Speech Recognition

 Automatic Speech Recognition (ASR), also known as Speech to Text (STT), is the task of transcribing a given audio to text.

-It has many applications, such as voice user interfaces.
+Example applications:
+* Transcribing a podcast
+* Building a voice assistant
+* Generating subtitles for a video

 <Tip>

 For more details about the `automatic-speech-recognition` task, check out its [dedicated page](https://huggingface.co/tasks/automatic-speech-recognition)!
 You will find examples and related materials.